1kalin/Windsurf/emerald-grafting/emerald-grafting-pregraft.md

 **Prerequisites:**
 - You have checked out the relevant port branch in emerald-api
-- You are in the `emerald-api/libs` directory of the `emerald-api-4` project
+- You are in the `emerald-api/libs` directory of the `emerald-api` project

 **Command (Split into two steps for reliability):**
 ```bash